Text

 <p>This is a paragraph.</p>

-The code above shows an example of the font-weight
+The code above shows an example of the font-weight property.
+In this

-example, the font weight of the text in the <p>
+example, the font weight of the text in the <p> element is set to bold.

 Font Style

-property is used to set the style of the text within an
+The font-style property is used to set the style of the text within an

 This is a paragraph.